MTG/essentia/FAQ.md

 ./waf
 ```

-The resulting binary ```build/src/examples/libvamp_essentia.so``` is a lightweight shared library that can be distributed as a single file without requirement to install Essentia's dependencies on the target machine.
+The resulting binary (```build/src/examples/libvamp_essentia.so``` on Linux, ```build/src/examples/libvamp_essentia.dylib``` on OSX) is a lightweight shared library that can be distributed as a single file without requirement to install Essentia's dependencies on the target machine.